 Succession planning for business owners often gives rise to the question of how to pass on what they have created.
 Particularly so when the case for sale is driven by retirement.
-Trade sales or a traditional management buy-out seem to be the default.
+Where family succession isn’t an option, historically trade sales or a traditional management buy-out have been the default.

-With the advent of high-profile businesses such as Richer Sounds taking advantage of the route and the Government push to encourage more employee models of ownership, more business owners are considering a sale to an Employee Ownership Trust (“EOT”) instead.
+With the advent of high-profile businesses such as Richer Sounds taking advantage of the route and the Government support for employee ownership, more business owners are considering a sale to an Employee Ownership Trust instead.

 In this article, we look at the logistics and tax advantages of setting up an EOT and how an EOT sale compares to a traditional trade sale.